EgiChem/ml-D12-app/README.md

 ### Option 1) By providing the properties in order:

-Call the program and provide the five properties as float in the following order:
+Call the program you desire and provide the properties in order.
+For istance, for the SC-CO2 program:
 1. Temperature (K)
 2. Density (g/cm3)
 3. Solute molecular mass (g/mol)